HPCA2026/HPCA2026-Paper-66-Rebuttal/README.md

 ### 3.1 Accuracy Measurement versus Block Bit-widths for BF16 and INT8

 &nbsp;&nbsp; This part presents the actual measured accuracy of HR-DCIM silicon verification.
-As mentioned in the paper, for the same design, we can select any block bit-widths (4b, 8b, 12b, and 16b) for HR-DCIM based on reliability requirements.
+As mentioned in our paper, for the same design, we can select any block bit-widths (4b, 8b, 12b, and 16b) for HR-DCIM based on reliability requirements.
 Therefore, we evaluated the actual measured accuracy versus operating voltages with different block bit-width parameter settings for HR-DCIM chip, including gating error correction logic (i.e., block bit-width = 0b), block bit-width = 4b, block bit-width = 8b, block bit-width = 12b, and block bit-width = 16b.
-Figure 3 and Figure 4 illustrate the actual measured accuracy under different voltages with different block bit-widths and voltages for BF16 and INT8 formats, respectively. **Compared the simulation results with block bit-width = 8b in the paper, the average accuracy deviation of the simulation and the measurement results of silicon verification is less than 2%.**
+Figure 3 and Figure 4 illustrate the actual measured accuracy under different voltages with different block bit-widths and voltages for BF16 and INT8 formats, respectively. **Compared the simulation results with block bit-width = 8b in our paper, the average accuracy deviation of the simulation and the measurement results of silicon verification is less than 2%.**

 <div align="center">
 	<img src="https://github.com/HPCA2026/HPCA2026-Paper-66-Rebuttal/blob/main/images/Accuracy-BF16.png" alt="Editor" width="600">